-The population factor interacts with many other key factors, from environmental change and economic growth to governance and violent conflict, and while the details of future interactions are difficult to predict, the combination of these factors poses somber threats.
+Global population is increasing by 160 more births than deaths every minute – over quarter of million every day.
+Ninety eight percent of this growth is in the developing world.
+Population interacts with many other key factors, from environmental change and economic growth to governance and violent conflict.
+While the details of future interactions are difficult to predict, the combination of these factors poses somber threats.